ETCLabs/RDMnet/docs/getting_started/using_controller.md

 # Using the Controller API                                                      {#using_controller}

 The RDMnet Controller API exposes both a C and C++ language interface.
 The C++ interface is a header-only wrapper around the C interface.

 ## Initialization and Destruction

 The controller init and deinit functions should be called once each at application startup and shutdown time.
-These functions interface with the
-\ref etcpal_log API to configure what happens when the library logs messages.
+These functions interface with the EtcPal \ref etcpal_log API to configure what happens when the library logs messages.
 Optionally pass an EtcPalLogParams structure to use this functionality.
 This structure can be shared across different ETC library modules.

 The init function has the side-effect of initializing the core RDMnet library, which by default starts a background thread for handling periodic RDMnet functionality and receiving data (this behavior can be overridden at compile-time if an app wants more control over its threading, see
 #RDMNET_USE_TICK_THREAD and rdmnet_core_tick()).
-The deinit function joins this
+The deinit function joins this thread.
-thread.

 ```c
 #include "rdmnet/controller.h"